This Privacy Statement was updated on 07/26/2023.

-You can at any time object against SAP’s use of your Personal Data for these purposes by sending an email to email@example.com.
-In this case, SAP will carefully review any such objection and cease further use of the relevant information, unless SAP can claim compelling legitimate grounds for the use of the information, which override your interest in objecting or if SAP requires the information for the establishment, exercise or defense of legal claims.
+You can at any time object to SAP’s use of your Personal Data as set forth in this section by sending an email to open[@]sap.com.
+In this case, SAP will carefully review your objection and cease further use of the relevant information, subject to SAP's compelling legitimate grounds for continued use of the information, which override your interest in objecting, or if SAP requires the information for the establishment, exercise or defense of legal claims.

 SAP partner offering.
 Based on your consent, SAP will provide you with special course offerings limited to SAP partner organizations.
 For this purpose, openSAP will check if you belong to an SAP partner company and are eligible to participate in these courses and will supplement your profile with partner affiliation information.
 To improve SAP´s educational offerings and enablement recommendation for partners, openSAP will use your openSAP learning performance and history, and your partner affiliation data, and share it with other organizations within SAP.